tjde/Market/README.md

 ##### G. Production Database Setup
 <!-- Identify and describe the production database setup (i.e. postgres instance). -->

 As discussed briefly in the network section, Heroku creates a new instance of a postgresql database.
 This occurs automatically if the gemfile includes the 'pg' gem.
 Alternatively, the command "$ heroku addons:create heroku-postgresql:hobby-dev" tells heroku to create a postgresql database on the free tier.
-A database url is added to the app's configuration.
+A database url is automatically added to the app's configuration that allows the app to communicate, over the network, with the instance of postgresql created by Heroku.

 The database tables are setup based on the migration files in the source code of the application.
 Additionally, these tables can be populated from the seed file by running a heroku run rake db:seed command.
 A number of rake commands are built in to the heroku platform to allow the application manager to update and adjust the database setup.